Ultimate Blackhead and Enlarged Pores Treatment Guide

 When it comes to preventing blackheads from forming, there are a few steps you can take.
 The most important being that you should wash your face daily with water and a gentle cleanser, in the morning, evening and after you sweat.
 This will prevent oil and dead skin cells from laying dormant on your skin and stop them from clogging pores.
 You should also never sleep in your makeup!

 Another way to prevent blackheads is to use non-comedogenic and oil-free products.
-These types of formulas utilise ingredients that minimise the chances of breakouts and clogged pores, helping you to keep your skin clear.
+These types of formulas utilize ingredients that minimize the chances of breakouts and clogged pores, helping you to keep your skin clear.

 Lastly, incorporating a clay or charcoal face mask into your skin routine once or twice a week is a great way to dry out the excess oils on your skin and pull out impurities, especially around the T-zone.
 Not only will they keep blackheads under control but they make the perfect pampering treat.